creydr/camel-keda/README.md

       kubectl logs -l app.kubernetes.io/name: camel-app
       ```

+### Configure message forwarding

+It is possible to forward the messages to another Kafka Topic, which can be specified in the `KAFKA_SINK_TOPIC_NAME` env.

 ## Scale app with KEDA

 You can scale the app with KEDA to distribute the message processing on multiple instances.